alerta/docker-alerta/README.md

-The alerta monitoring system is a tool used to consolidate and de-duplicate alerts from multiple sources for quick ‘at-a-glance’ visualisation.
+The alerta monitoring system is a tool used to consolidate and de-duplicate alerts from multiple sources for quick ‘at-a-glance’ visualization.
 With just one system you can monitor alerts from many other monitoring tools on a single screen.

 How to use this image